Shiro (restaurant)

 Shiro was a restaurant in Ahakista, County Cork, Ireland.
 It was a fine dining restaurant that was awarded one Michelin star each year in the period 1996–2001.

+The kitchen style was Japanese and Sushi.

+The restaurant had only a short menu, no staff (the owners were also head chef and waiter), one seating a night and was located in a typical Irish Cottage.

+History

+Although living in Berlin at the time, Pilz bought the villa Woodlands in 1983.
+She and her family moved to Ireland and renovated the villa before opening the restaurant.
+They opened Shiro "to have something to do".

 The Michelin Guide awarded the restaurant the "Red M", indicating 'good food at a reasonable price', in the period 1988–1995.
 The Egon Ronay Guide awarded the restaurant one star in the period 1988–1989.

-The kitchen style was Japanese and Sushi.

-The restaurant had only a short menu, no staff (the owners were also head chef and waiter), one seating a night and was located in a typical Irish Cottage.

-Head chef of Shiro was the late Kei Pilz.
+The restaurant was awarded one Michelin star in the period 1996–2001.

+Key people

+Kei Pilz

+Kei Pilz (died 2001) was a Japanese Michelin-starred head chef and co-owner of Shiro.
+Together with her husband Werner Pilz, a German, she ran the restaurant in her own living room.
+Aside from cooking, she specialized in Japanese watercolour calligraphy and paintings.